dromara/sureness/docs/quickstart.md

 #### Load Auth Config DataSource

-Sureness need dataSource to authenticate and authorize, eg: role data, user data etc.
+Sureness authentication requires us to provide our own account data, role permission data, etc. These data may come from text, relational databases, non-relational databases, annotations, etc.
-The dataSource can load from txt, dataBase, no dataBase or annotation etc.
 We provide interfaces `SurenessAccountProvider`, `PathTreeProvider` for user implement to load data from the dataSource where they want.

-`SurenessAccountProvider` - Account datasource provider interface.
+- `SurenessAccountProvider` - Account datasource provider interface.
-`PathTreeProvider` - Resource uri-role datasource provider interface.
+- `PathTreeProvider` - Resource uri-role datasource provider interface.

-We provide default dataSource implement which load dataSource from txt(sureness.yml), user can defined their data in sureness.yml.
-We also provider dataSource implement which load dataSource form annotation - `AnnotationLoader`.

-Default Document DataSource Config - sureness.yml, see: [Default Document DataSource](default-datasource.md)
+Default Document DataSource Config - `sureness.yml`, see: [Default Document DataSource](default-datasource.md)
-Annotation DataSource Config Detail, see: [Annotation DataSource](annotation-datasource.md)
+Annotation DataSource Config Detail - `AnnotationLoader`, see: [Annotation DataSource](annotation-datasource.md)

-If the configuration resource data comes from text, please refer to  [sureness integration springboot sample(configuration file scheme)--sample-bootstrap](https://github.com/tomsun28/sureness/tree/master/sample-bootstrap)
+If the configuration resource data comes from text, please refer to  [Sureness integration springboot sample(configuration file scheme)](https://github.com/tomsun28/sureness/tree/master/sample-bootstrap)
-If the configuration resource data comes from dataBase, please refer to  [sureness integration springboot sample(database scheme)-sample-tom](https://github.com/tomsun28/sureness/tree/master/sample-tom)
+If the configuration resource data comes from dataBase, please refer to  [Sureness integration springboot sample(database scheme)](https://github.com/tomsun28/sureness/tree/master/sample-tom)

 #### Add an Interceptor Intercepting All Requests

-The essence of `sureness` is to intercept all rest requests for authenticating and Authorizing.
+The essence of sureness is to intercept all rest requests for authenticating and Authorizing.
 The interceptor can be a filter or a spring interceptor, it intercepts all request to check them.
 ```
 SubjectSum subject = SurenessSecurityManager.getInstance().checkIn(servletRequest)
 ```

 #### Implement Auth Exception Handling Process

-`sureness` uses exception handling process:
+Sureness uses exception handling process:

-1. If auth success, method - `checkIn` will return a `SubjectSum` object containing user information.
+- If auth success, method - `checkIn` will return a `SubjectSum` object containing user information.
-2. If auth failure, method - `checkIn` will throw different types of auth exceptions.
+- If auth failure, method - `checkIn` will throw different types of auth exceptions.

-Users need to continue the subsequent process based on these exceptions.(like return the request response)
+Users need to continue the subsequent process based on these exceptions.(eg: return the request response)

 Here we need to customize the exceptions thrown by `checkIn`, passed directly when auth success, catch exception when auth failure and do something:

 ```
 try {